potmat/homebridge-google-nest-sdm/README.md

 Q: So why this plugin?

 A: Well, the "official" Homebridge Nest plugin(s) use undocumented APIs.
 That is, the authors reverse engineered the APIs the Nest app itself uses.
 Don't get me wrong, I have no problem with that.
 But the SDM API is a documented API for precisely this use case.
 The more important reason for making this plugin is the same as the reason for climbing a mountain, because you can.

-Q: Sometimes my cameras don't respond.
-Why?

-A: Much like the behaviour some of us have experienced in the Nest app, sometimes the API errors out for unknown reasons.
-If it's a battery camera, see above.

-Q: My cameras never respond.
-Why?

-A: Is your Apple device connected to a VPN?
-If so disconnect, remember Homekit works with your local network.
-You can also try waiting a while, I have seen the API refuse all requests for short periods as well.

 Q: I just added a Nest device to my account, but it's not showing up in Home.
 Why?